ADOBE cREATIVE jAM

 & INTENDED USER JOURNEY

 With the ReefStar being the proposed solution to the problem we are telling the user about, we had to make sure we clarify the importance of the ReefStar.
 This is why we decided to create an interactive section in this experience.
 Not quite like a game and more than just reading about the ReefStar.
-With this short interaction we hope to engage the user enough that they feel that they can make a meaningful impact in this enormous rescue mission.
+With this mini-game we hope to keep the pacing and engage the user enough that they feel that they can make a meaningful impact in this enormous rescue mission.

 The linear structure of the product allowed us to easily take people to the donation section as well as create multiple options within the journey to share this story, which is another crucial part of bringing awareness to the issue.